How To Calm a Cat That's in Heat [Basic Home Remedies To Calm Your Kitty]

 The average age for a kitten to reach sexual maturity and have their first heat is between 5 and 9 months old.
 However, some may have their first heat as early as 4 months old, while others may not experience it until they are a year old.
 If your cat has not had her first heat by the time she is a year old, seek veterinary advice to check for any underlying health issues.

-How to calm a cat in heat might sound daunting, but it doesn't have to be.
-Here are a few things you can do and some natural remedies you can utilize to help your cat feel more comfortable during her heat cycle:
+Calming cats in heat might sound daunting, but it doesn't have to be.
+Here are a few things you can do and some home remedies for cats in heat to help your pet feel more comfortable during her cycle:

 • Water: Make sure she has plenty of fresh water to drink.